 Appropriate company for hamsters

-- Not all species of hamster can be housed in groups.
-Syrian and Chinese hamsters in particular are not naturally sociable and are better kept on their own.
-Under appropriate conditions and if care is taken, Dwarf hamsters can be group housed.
+Hamsters are generally solitary animals, and can be aggressive towards other hamsters.
+Not all species of hamster can be housed in groups, and Syrian and Chinese hamsters in particular aren't naturally sociable and are better kept on their own.
+With the right care and conditions, Dwarf hamsters can be housed together.

-- Familiarity.
-Do not house unfamiliar hamsters, and different cages of hamsters, next to one another as they can find this stressful.
+- Don't house unfamiliar hamsters next to one another, even in different cages, as they can find this stressful.

 - Don't house female hamsters near males - when they're in season, they produce potent pheromones.

 - Don't house males near each other - they secrete pheromones to mark territory and this can be stressful for other males nearby.

 Read more in our guide to housing hamsters in groups.

 Handling your hamster

 Hamsters are timid animals, and although they can get used to careful handlers, they can get scared and aggressive if they feel threatened.
 Hamsters enjoy interacting with people who handle them carefully and are sympathetic to their needs.
 You can help them to feel calm around you by having regular positive interactions with them and gently getting them used to you.
 Read more in our advice on handling your hamster.

 Hamsters can find the presence and scent of other animals in the home stressful, so make sure your other pets can't access your hamster and its cage.
 Always keep a constant eye on your hamster when they're with another animal that may deliberately or accidentally harm or frighten them - even if you think they're good friends.